bereanarchive/bereanarchive/articles/sociology/problems-in-lgbt-studies.md

 [^hrc-2021]: "[Online Communities and LGBTQ+ Youth](https://web.archive.org/web/20211021071828/https://www.hrc.org/resources/online-communities-and-lgbtq-youth)."
 Human Rights Campaign
 [^hrc-2021:a]: Click to expand the section titled "Read More:  Debunking So-Called Rapid Onset Gender Dysphoria."<br><br>The HRC writes:<br><br>"You may see opponents of trans people specifically use junk science by Lisa Littman at Brown University to falsely claim that access to social media and the internet has created a 'contagion' that causes many youth to mistakenly identify as transgender.
 Littman’s paper contained so many erroneous statements that one of her colleagues in her same academic department, Arjee Javellana Restar, [published a critique](https://web.archive.org/web/20211021071828/https://www.researchgate.net/publication/332585185_Methodological_Critique_of_Littman's_2018_Parental-Respondents_Accounts_of_Rapid-Onset_Gender_Dysphoria/link/5f74bd3292851c14bca33236/download) of the study looking at fundamental errors in Littman’s paper."<br><br>Here are the criticisms they raise, followed by a response:<br><br>"the paper falsely treats transgender identity in a pathology framework" - This is not true at all, but she shares compelling evidence of social contagion, similar to peer influences leading to anorexia.<br><br>"responses were given information that skewed Littman’s results to meet her own personal goals to confirm her theories" - Littman's paper and the critical response paper cited by SPL gives no examples of this.<br><br>"The parents and caregivers in Littman’s data were very unsupportive, with 77% of the surveyed parents believing that their child’s identification as transgender was incorrect" - Littman's sample of parents were mostly liberals who support legal recognition of same sex marriage.
 When their teens with little to no previous expression of gender dysphoria suddenly want to identify as the opposite gender, it's not surprising that 77% are concerned.
 [^hrc-2024]: "[Policy and Position Statements on Conversion Therapy](https://web.archive.org/web/20240123042217/https://www.hrc.org/resources/policy-and-position-statements-on-conversion-therapy)."
 Human Rights Campaign.
 Retrieved 2024.
-[^hruz-2017]: Hruz, PAul W. et al.  "[Growing Pains](https://www.thenewatlantis.com/publications/growing-pains)."
+[^hruz-2017]: Hruz, Paul W. et al.  "[Growing Pains](https://www.thenewatlantis.com/publications/growing-pains)."
 The New Atlantis.
 2017.
 [^hruz-2017:a]: "The medical treatments provided for children with apparent symptoms of gender dysphoria, including affirmation of gender expression from the earliest evidence of cross-gender behaviors, may drive some children to persist in identifying as transgender when they might otherwise have, as they grow older, found their gender to be aligned with their sex."
 [^hunter-1976]: Hunter, N. D., & Polikoff, N. D.  "[Custody rights of lesbian others: Legal theory and litigation strategy](http://www.williamapercy.com/wiki/images/Custody_Rights_of_Lesbian_Mothers.pdf)."
 1976.
 Page 691.
 Mirrors:  [Archive.is](https://archive.ph/PTZVf)
 [^jacobs-2002]: Jacobs, Melanie B.  "[Micah Has One Mommy and One Legal Stranger: Adjudicating Maternity for Nonbiological Lesbian Coparents](https://digitalcommons.law.buffalo.edu/cgi/viewcontent.cgi?article=1314&context=buffalolawreview)."
 Buffalo Law Review.
 2002.
 Page 342.